Introducing ‘ATM,’ a special dedication to Linda’s Brother Danny, and his quiet sense of fun.

 The day of the memorial was understandably sad.
-With heavy hearts, we all talked about Danny and realized at that moment we were not going home without Danny’s ATM shot.
-We really wanted to do a tutu shot with the ATM Danny had told us about, so we told the family what we planned to do.
+With heavy hearts, we all talked about Danny and realized at that moment we were not going home without a new tutu image.
+We really wanted to do the tutu shot with the ATM Danny had told us about, so we told the family what we planned to do.

 Now, here’s the best part of this story.
 Struck by the idea and never having seen us shoot, a group of family members said they were going with us.
 During the twilight shoot, instead of being sad, 3 carloads of the family were unexpectedly excited at being there to witness Bob peel off his shorts and climb into his tutu.
 Trust me it’s never on anyone’s list to see Bob in his pink underwear!
 But we delivered what our Ballerina shoots tend to deliver… laughter.
+Just as the Clark brothers intended with the ATM machine.
 For me, the laughter felt like a big, warm hug at the end of a sorrowful day because even without being there, Danny made us smile.